circleci/circleci-docs/jekyll/_cci2/executor-types.md

 The default image for the machine executor is `circleci/classic:latest`.
 If you don't specify an image, jobs will run on the default image - which is currently circleci/classic:201710-01 but may change in future.

-You can specify other images
-by using the `image` key.
+You can specify other images using the `image` key.

 **Note:**
 The `image` key is not supported on private installations of CircleCI.